Sultan Ghiyassuddin Ghori Airport

-Sitting at an elevation of 7475 ft above sea level, the airport has one asphalt runway (06/24) measuring 6565 × 98 ft (approximately 2001 × 30 m).
+Built at an elevation of approximately 7475 ft above sea level, the airport was recently named after Ghiyath al-Din Muhammad.
+It has one asphalt runway measuring 2001 m long and 30 m wide.
 The Hari River runs south and east of the airport.
 The International Security Assistance Force (ISAF) and later the NATO Resolute Support Mission used the facility during the international security mission until late 2014.

 History

-Work to rehabilitate Afghanistan’s regional airfields, including Chaghcharan, was supported in the mid-2000s and early 2010s by the Asian Development Bank (ADB) under the Regional Airports Rehabilitation Project and the national transport sector plan.
-The runway was paved and basic airside/landside facilities were built; the airport’s opening ceremony took place on 11 September 2011, attended by officials from the Provincial Reconstruction Team in Ghor.
-A Lithuanian Ministry of National Defence overview of the Ghor mission likewise notes the commissioning of a “new modern Chaghcharan airport runway” in 2011 with support from ADB, the Afghan Government and USAID.
+Work to rehabilitate Afghanistan's regional airfields, including Chaghcharan, was supported in the mid-2000s and early 2010s by the Asian Development Bank (ADB) under the Regional Airports Rehabilitation Project and the national transport sector plan.
+The runway was paved and basic airside/landside facilities were built; the airport's opening ceremony took place on 11 September 2011, attended by officials from the Provincial Reconstruction Team in Ghor.
+A Lithuanian Ministry of National Defence overview of the Ghor mission likewise notes the commissioning of a "new modern Chaghcharan airport runway" in 2011 with support from ADB, the Afghan Government and USAID.